Arizona high court tosses push to disqualify GOP lawmakers - NewsBreak

 Arizona high court tosses push to disqualify GOP lawmakers

-The lawsuits filed on behalf of a handful of Arizona voters alleged that Gosar, Biggs and Finchem can’t hold office because they participated in an insurrection.
-They cited a section of the 14th Amendment to the U.S. Constitution enacted after the Civil War known as the “disqualification clause.”

-The justices ruled that alleged violations of the disqualification clause are not grounds for challenging a candidate's eligibility for office under Arizona law.
-Their decision upholds a ruling by the Maricopa County Superior Court.

-None of the lawmakers are accused of participating in the actual attack on Congress that was intended to stop certification of President Joe Biden’s win.
+None of the lawmakers are accused of participating in the actual attack on Congress that was aimed at halting certification of President Joe Biden’s win over former President Donald Trump.

 Comments / 0